lsst/ctrl_bps_panda/doc/lsst.ctrl.bps.panda/userguide.rst

 BPS configuration files are YAML files with some reserved keywords and some special features.
 See `BPS configuration file`__ for details.

 ..
-Describe any plugin specific ascpects of a definiing a submissinon below if any.
+Describe any plugin specific aspects of a definiing a submission below if any.

 The memory autoscaling is *not* supported supported by the ``ctrl_bps_panda``, i.e.,